Relieved Fed runs smooth auction as rates rise globally

 The relatively calm market reaction came as an early relief for the Fed, which is using new tools to mop up trillions of dollars in excess cash flooding the financial system after years of efforts to stimulate the U.S. economy.

-One of those tools, the mid-day auction for overnight reverse repurchases, attracted bids from 49 money funds, banks and other firms.
-The facility has been tested for more than two years and stood ready to absorb up to $2 trillion in bids, even though the interest on Thursday was in line with recent weeks.
+One of those tools, a mid-day auction for overnight reverse repurchases, awarded $105.2 billion of overnight fixed-rate agreements to 49 bidders on Thursday.
+The facility, tested for more than two years, stood ready to absorb up to $2 trillion.

 Other short-term markets appeared to cooperate with the Fed's intention to make money modestly more expensive for the first time since the 2007-2009 financial crisis.